j4nr0th/mfv2d/docs/modules/continuity.rst

 .. autofunction:: connect_elements

+This function is then used by :func:`add_system_constraints`, which generates all these continuity constraints and adds them to the system together with the boundary condition-related constraints.

+.. autofunction:: add_system_constraints

 There is also a number of utility functions, since hierarchical layout of the elements means that recursive calls have to be ofter used.